 TTP is an ultra rare, life threatening, thrombotic micro-angiopathy manifested by microvascular occlusions and consequent thrombocytopenia, hemolytic anemia, and organ ischemia.
-It is an ultra-rare disease with a reported annual occurrence of 1.2 to 11 cases per million and mainly affects otherwise young and healthy adults aged 40 years on average.1,2
+It has a reported annual occurrence of 4 to 5 cases per million in the US.
+TTP mainly affects otherwise young and healthy adults aged 40 years on average.1,2

 Under the category of thrombotic microangiopathies, a large percentage of those are acquired TTP.